Skip to content

 Automatic extraction of reaction time and unit from file names

-chromatopy can automatically extract the reaction time and time unit directly from the file names.
+chromatopy can automatically extract the reaction time and time unit or cocentration values and concentration unit directly from the file names.
 This is particularly useful when files are named in a way that includes this information (e.g., sample_10min.txt, a11 3.45 hours.json, or B02_35_sec.json).
 However, this requires the file names to follow a specific format that chromatopy can recognize: It is assumed that the reaction time is the first numerical value which might have a decimal separator, followed by the name of the unit sec, second, min, minute, or hour.
-If the file names do not follow this format, you will need to provide the reaction times and time units manually.
+For concentration values, the first numerical value is assumed to be the concentration, followed by the name of the unit mM, uM, nM.
+If the file names do not follow this format, values and units need to be provided manually.

 If the reader function cannot automatically extract this information, you will need to provide it manually:

-• reaction_times: Provide a list of reaction times corresponding to each file in the directory.
-Make sure that the file names are sorted alphabetically, so the order of reaction times in the list matches the order in which the files are processed.
+• values: Provide a list of reaction times or concentrations corresponding to each file in the directory.
+Make sure that the file names are sorted alphabetically, so the order of values in the list matches the file order.

 Allotrope Simple Model (ASM) Format